And never make it again.

 So how do the isolated sources of it compare to the whole leaves that we eat, whether that be tarragon on chicken or basil on pizza?

-Estragole in food
+Estragole food sources

 The list of spices which contain estragole are: